-Learn how to make a Christmas stocking with this simple sewing tutorial.
+Learn how to make a lined Christmas stocking with this simple sewing tutorial.

-Today I’m going to show you how to make a Christmas stocking.
-This is a really beginner friendly sewing project with lots of opportunities to personalize.
+Today I’m going to show you how to make a lined Christmas stocking with a cuff.
+This is a beginner-friendly sewing project with lots of opportunities to personalize.

 Grab your supplies, and let’s start sewing!
 Santa will be here before you know it!

 There are a lot of reasons why you might choose to make your own Christmas stockings so let’s go ahead and list off a few here.

 For starters, there’s really something so special about making something with your own hands.
 Creating a pattern from a few bits of paper, picking the perfect fabrics, then constructing something you’ll use year after year during Christmas time.